 This is a non-thermal cell-destruction technique, which is claimed to allow targeted destruction of cancerous cells with less damage to surrounding supporting tissue (including blood vessels and nerves) than other types of treatment.
 However, NICE recommends that the current evidence on the safety and efficacy of irreversible electroporation for treating pancreatic cancer is inadequate.

-See also separate Palliative Care article.
+See also the separate Palliative Care article.

 - Pain occurs in over 50% and may be severe and difficult to manage.